sycuricon/DejaVuzz/exp/table5/README.md

 python3 step1_dataset_execute.py
 ```

+After running the experiment, you will find that a new result directory has been created in the current directory.
+The result directory starts with `deja_` and ends with a timestamp, like `deja_2025-05-16-13-20-24`.

 ## Result

-After running the experiment, you can find the results in a directory starting with `ae_` and a timestamp in the current directory, like `ae_2025-05-16-13-20-24`.
+DejaVuzz identifies the vulnerabilities through the execution traces and the taint liveness annotations in the result directory.
-For cases that violate constant time execution property, we identify them using execution traces from the `.log` files.
+For cases that violate the constant time execution property, we identify them using execution traces from the `.log` files.
 For cases that do not exhibit constant time execution violations, we further use the taint liveness generated `.live` files to identify potential leakages.

 ### BOOM